The Financial Aid Office at Wenatchee Valley College is available to assist students

 Submit your Summer Worksheet to the Financial Aid Office after you register.

-Tuition Due: June 11th.
-If your financial aid has not yet been awarded, is not in an open status,
+Tuition Due: September 10, 2018.
+If your financial aid has not yet been awarded, is not in an open

-or there is a block on your account, you must make arrangements to pay or you will
+status, or there is a block on your account, you must make arrangements to pay or

-Disbursements: We begin paying tuition/fee charges the evening of Thursday, June 21st.
+Disbursements: We will begin paying tuition/fee charges sometime during the week prior to the start of the quarter.
 Remaining funds are disbursed through BankMobile.
-Disbursement typically begins one day prior to the start of the quarter, so most students will receive their remaining funds the first week of the quarter.
+Disbursement of remaining funds typically begins one day prior to the start of the quarter, so most students will receive their remaining funds the first week of the quarter.
 Make sure you have chosen your disbursement preference in BankMobile.

 Wenatchee Valley College contracts with BankMobile to provide disbursement of Financial Aid funds, including the option of direct deposit to a bank account.